semaphoreci/docs/docs/docs/using-semaphore/tasks.md

 </TabItem>
 <TabItem value="cli" label="CLI">

-You can add tasks by editing the project using the *sem cli*.
+You can add tasks by editing the project using the _Semaphore command line tool_.

 1. Run `sem edit project <project-name>`
 2. An editor should open showing the project settings.
 For example, this is a project called "hello-semaphore"